aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

 ### Detailed steps

-See [Connecting to Aptos Incentivized Testnet](/nodes/ait/connect-to-testnet) for detailed steps.
+See [Connecting to Aptos Network](/nodes/validator-node/operator/connect-to-aptos-network) for detailed steps.

 ## Vote